geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 The ObsPy SAC plugin has been rewritten, resulting in two changes in `obspy.read` and `Stream/Trace.write` using SAC files, and significant changes in the lower-level handling.

-**Changes in `obspy.read`**
+**Changes in `obspy.read`, `obspy.write`**

-1. The new SAC module will preserve the original `iztype` and reference time (if found in `Trace.stats.sac`), thus also preserving any existing relative time headers (e.g. travel-time picks).
+1. The new SAC module will preserve the original `iztype` and reference time (if found in `Trace.stats.sac`) during writing, thus also preserving any existing relative time headers (e.g. travel-time picks).
 This better supports round-trip SAC file processing.
 The previous SAC module generally produced `iztype = ib` SAC files without checking the previous header `iztype`, which had the possibility of producing invalid relative time headers.
 2. `obspy.read` does not put unset SAC headers into `trace.stats.sac` unless `debug_headers=True` is set.
 This is a change in default behavior.

 **`SACTrace` replaces `SacIO`**